DarkFlippers/unleashed-firmware/ReadMe.md

 It is intended to be as vanilla as possible, with functional additions but no deeper changes to the flipper software.

-For any problem check out the original firmware repo!
+For any problem create an issue or check out the original firmware repo.

 ## Fork changes: